dataeducator/student_academic_success/README.md

 The name "TernaryClassifier" is derived from the term "ternary," which refers to systems or situations that involve three elements or options.
 A ternary classification problem involves predicting one of three possible classes or categories for each data instance.

+The <code>TernaryClassifier</code> class includes:

+* Constructor: Takes a DataFrame (<code>data</code>) containing features (X) and ternary target variable (y).

+* Preprocessing: Separates X and y, scales features using <code>StandardScaler</code>, encodes y with <code>LabelEncoder</code>, and returns the scaled features as a DataFrame.

+* Model Library: Defines models for training, including <code>Logistic Regression</code>, <code>K-Nearest Neighbors</code>, <code>Support Vector Machine</code>, <code>Decision Trees</code>, and <code>Random Forests</code>.

+* Training: Trains each model in the library on preprocessed data (X and y), making them ready for prediction.

+* Prediction: Predicts target variable values using all trained models on testing data (X_test), returning a dictionary of model predictions.

+* Hyperparameter Tuning: Uses <code>tune_parameters()</code> method to optimize model performance by finding the best hyperparameters for each classifier using <code>GridSearchCV</code>.

+* Training with Parameter Tuning: Trains models with tuned hyperparameters using <code>GridSearchCV</code>.
+Returns a dictionary of best models and identifies the most performative one based on recall scores.

-Each of the models was trained using an 80/20 split and then evaluated using recall:
+Each of the models was trained using an 80/20 split and then evaluated using recall.

 ### Evaluation
-I created a <code>ModelEvaluation </code> class to evaluate different classifier models for a ternary classification problem.
+I created a <code>ModelEvaluation</code> class to evaluate different classifier models for a ternary classification problem.
 The class contains:

 * methods to calculate evaluation metrics such as accuracy, precision, recall, and F1 score for each trained model.

 *  functions to analyze feature importances for the <code>RandomForestClassifier</code> and identify the best hyperparameters that yield the best recall score for each model using cross-validation.

 The class includes the following functions:
 * <code>evaluate_models</code> &rarr; takes a trained <code>TernaryClassifier</code> instance, performs predictions on the test data, and calculates various evaluation metrics for each model.

-* <code>analyze_feature_importances</code> &rarr; analyze feature importances for the <code>RandomForestClassifier</code> and stores them in a dataframe.
+* <code>analyze_feature_importances</code> &rarr; analyze feature importances for the <code>RandomForestClassifier</code> and stores them in a data frame.

 * <code>calculate_best_scores</code> &rarr; <code>GridSearchCV</code> to find the best hyperparameters for each model based on a specified scoring metric.